anmartinezs/polnet/README.md

 3. Macromolecules:
    - Atomic model (PDB) to electron density map (MRC): **gui/atomic_to_density.ipynb**
    - Only for membrane bound macromolecules: **gui/align_membrane_proteins.ipynb**
-   - Models: **gui/create_macromolecula_models.ipynb**
+   - Models: **gui/create_macromolecule_models.ipynb**

 **Important note**: all Jupyter notebooks are thoroughly self-documented in order to guide the user in the process.
-In addition, contain graphic objects and default setting to facilitate the process.
+In addition, they contain graphic objects and default setting to facilitate the process.

 ## For developers